TetraSDF: Analytic Isosurface Extraction with Multi-resolution Tetrahedral Grid: Acknowledgements

 \section{Acknowledgements}

-The NAVER Smart Machine Learning (NSML) platform~\cite{NSML} was used for the experiments.
-This work was supported by NAVER (No.~2025-11-1700, Neural 3D Representation and Asset Generation for Web Rendering), and partly supported by the Institute for Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.~2017-0-00072, Development of Audio/Video Coding and Light Field Media Fundamental Technologies for Ultra Realistic Tera-media). {
+The NAVER Smart Machine Learning (NSML) platform~\cite{kim2018nsml} was used for the experiments.
+This work was supported by NAVER (Neural 3D Representation and Asset Generation for Web Rendering) and the National Research Foundation of Korea (RS-2026-25497603: Fundamentals of Online 4D Reconstruction with Semantic Viewpoint Control and Generative Priors for Proactive Content Consumption).